-The lobby is a stunning A-frame with a wall of windows overlooking the pool.
-An authentic restoration preserved mid-century features such as Formica countertops and floors, now garnished by period-perfect moulded plastic rocking chairs, fake fur rugs and buttoned-cushion sun loungers by the pool.
-Simplicity rules: minimalist white bedrooms, organic teas and fresh fruits, quiet.
+The hotel has been lovingly restored to preserve its mid-century features: formica countertops and floors garnished with period-perfect rocking chairs and fake fur rugs.
 The laidback vibe invites you to make yourself at home: brew a cup of organic tea in the communal kitchen; watch the sunset turn the San Jacinto Mountains and Coachella Valley lavender from the back patio; turn in early.
 Luxury is a long soak in the satiny, mineral-rich water that bubbles up from a deep aquifer to fill 3 pools, and maybe an aromatherapy salt glow to slough off the layers of 21st-century stress.
 This restorative retreat will make you feel like you’ve really been away.

 - A great alternative to the typical Palm Springs experience; off-the-beaten path, yet within easy reach of great shops and nightlife

 - Hiking in Joshua Tree National Park, famed for its other-worldly geological formations

 - Crystal-clear, mineral-rich water directly from a natural aquifer; great for soaking tired muscles and boosting your metabolism

 - Snazzy mid-century modern architecture and furnishings